Package eremitalpa

 ignore_chars : str

-Substitutions involving characters in this string will not be shown in substitutions.
+Substitutions involving these characters will not be shown.

 arrow_length : float